Sri Lanka beauty queen’s crown plucked by former winner gone rogue

 The event, which was held at Colombo’s Nelum Pokuna Mahinda Rajapaksa Theatre over the weekend, was televised Sunday.
 Footage of the incident shared by the Colombo Gazette, a local news site, has since been viewed more than a million times on YouTube.

-A statement released by Mrs. Sri Lanka World on Monday said the organization was “deeply disturbed” by the “unfortunate” incident, condemned Jurie’s behavior, and confirmed that De Silva was indeed the proper winner.
+A statement released by Mrs. Sri Lanka World on Monday said the organization was “deeply disturbed” by the “unfortunate” incident, condemned Jurie’s behavior and confirmed that De Silva was indeed the proper winner.
 The organization does require contestants to be married.
 Winners go on to compete in Mrs. World, a global pageant for married women.

 Taking to Facebook after the incident, De Silva referred to herself as an “undivorced woman” and said that while she and her partner were currently separated, they remained married.
 She said the dramatic turn of events over the weekend had been “unexpected” and later said she had forgiven those who wronged her as she was crowned.
 “Nothing can be won by hate,” she wrote.